abhisheks-gh/Java-SE-8/README.md

 NOTE: If another Instructor object is instantiated, the static blocks would be skipped, since that only happens once during the life of the class. <br>

+# Being Available vs. Being Inside
+Throughout this section, I've mentioned that a reference variable may only send messages that are available to its type.
+In other words imagine that a Person class has a setFirstName method, and an Employee class has a setSalary method:

+    Person p = new Employee();
+    p.setFirstName("Jane"); // Legal since setFirstName is available to Person p.setSalary(80_000);    // Illegal since salary is available to an Employee, not a Person.

+I want to be clear, however, that "being available to an object" is not the same as "being declared inside an object."
+Let's say we have a subtype of Employee called Instructor.
+If we create an Employee reference variable, we can call any member available to Employee - including those members it inherits.
+For example:

+    Employee e = new Instructor();
+    e.setFirstName("Jane");

+... is legal because Employee inherits the setFirstName method from Person.
+It wasn't declared inside Employee, but it was available to Employee.
+So that's why I specifically say that a reference variable is limited to the members that are available to, rather than defined inside, the class itself. <br>